18 Jul 7 Reasons You May Choose Dental Sedation

 Dental sedation can be a big help for patients with certain chronic conditions or diseases that cause uncontrollable movement like Parkinson’s disease and Cerebral Palsy.
 Patients with these conditions are physically unable to sit still and hold their body still, no matter how much they want to.
 Sedation can help reduce or temporarily eliminate these movements so the dentist can perform the procedure.

 Even if your procedure isn’t a long one, some people struggle with sitting still.
 They fidget or need to get up.
 Dental sedation helps you stay calm and sit still longer than you normally would.
 This decreases the amount of time your dentist visit will take.
 Instead of getting up every so often or accidentally bumping the dentist when you fidget, you’ll still quietly and calmly.

 This may not be a reason to ask for dental sedation, but it is a happy side effect.
 Even basic dental exams can feel like they take forever.
 During sedation, time seems to speed by.
 Why?
 Because you’re so relaxed, you’re not worried about the time, what’s happening next, or what you need to do later.
 You can zone out and let your dentist work.

-If you fall into any of the categories listed above, talk to your dentist about what dental sedation options are available for you.
+If you fall into any of the categories listed above, talk to your dentist in Mesa about what dental sedation options are available for you.
 You may only need a bit of nitrous oxide during your procedure or an oral sedation may be a better option.
 What will work best depends on your needs, your medical history, and the type of procedure your dentist needs to perform.
 But getting the help you need for your dental care starts with asking about dental sedation.